Songs from Les Misérables: A Little Fall of Rain

 "A Little Fall of Rain" is the song of Éponine's death. Éponine, the eldest daughter of the Thénardiers, tells Marius that she loves him, and dies in his arms.
 Marius's reaction to her death in the musical is quite different from that in the book.
 In the book, Marius does not really care much about Éponine until she dies, although he is still polite to her.
-However, in the musical, they are portrayed as best friends, and he and his fellow students mourn her death.
+However, in the musical, they are shown as best friends, and he and his fellow students mourn her death.
 Marius is depicted as devastated and heartbroken by his best friend's death, crying while holding her in his arms, refusing to let go when his fellow students try to take her body away, and refusing the comfort of Enjolras (some versions have him try to follow her, but Enjolras holds him back).